fenixlezam/IAB/README.md

 Pass: here should go the password

-Users: In this document is the list of users that you want the bot to follow and send messages automatically.
+Usuarios: In this document is the list of users that you want the bot to follow and send messages automatically.
 It is working by line break, each line is a user

 Followed: This list is not filled, here the bot will register everyone that it follows so as not to repeat them in a new code execution